 "Laurie Freitag is a self-taught, digital photographer making pictures with her iphone based in Los Angeles, California.
 Her early years, spent in the Bronx, Coney Island & Far Rockaway, influence her work with themes of family, childhood, memory & home.

-Her work has been sold numerous times to private collectors through YourDailyPhotograph via Daniel Miller of the Duncan Miller Gallery in Los Angeles.
+Laurie's work has been sold numerous times to private collectors through YourDailyPhotograph via Daniel Miller of the Duncan Miller Gallery in Los Angeles.
+She was also recently invited to join the CollectorWorks Gallery.
+CollectorWorks, sponsored by Your Daily Photograph, is a hybrid gallery concept that combines virtual representation and in-person exhibitions. www.collectorworks.com

 Freitag is the Founder and Director of L.A.
 Photo Curator & N.Y.
 Photo Curator, online international competitions that promote emerging photographers with the added feature of philanthropy with 20% of each competition's fees donated to various charities.